Best Marketing Attribution Approaches for Mid-Size SaaS

 The real decision is not model selection

-A lot of teams think they are choosing between first-touch, last-touch, or multi-touch.
+A lot of teams think they are choosing between first-touch, last-touch, or multi-touch attribution modeling methods.

 Usually they are actually choosing between: